-Mothers, daughters, sisters, nieces, aunts, grandmothers, great-grandmothers and other women across Canada make diverse and significant contributions to family life, which has an impact beyond the family home into workplaces, communities and society as a whole.
+Mothers, daughters, sisters, nieces, aunts, grandmothers, great-grandmothers, and other women across Canada make diverse and significant contributions to family life.
+These contributions have an impact beyond the family home into workplaces, communities, and society.

 Gender equality is a fundamental human right, and equality rights have been enshrined in the Canadian Charter of Rights and Freedoms.
-Nevertheless, women and girls in Canada continue to perform a disproportionate share of unpaid work in the family home; they are underrepresented in the labour market; and they experience higher rates of family violence and lower average incomes than men.
+Women and girls in Canada perform a disproportionate share of unpaid work in the family home; they are underrepresented in the labour market; they experience higher rates of family violence; and they continue to have lower average incomes than men.
 Women continue to experience a “motherhood penalty” in the workforce after having children, with lower average earnings than those without children, barriers to returning to work, and discrimination in career advancement.

 Ending these inequalities is essential to ensuring family wellbeing and the full participation of women in society.

 These inequalities can be seen in the statistics related to multiple realms of family life.
 Click on the topics below for more information.*

 - In 2021, women and girls in Canada aged 12 and older were less likely than men and boys to report very good or excellent mental health (55% vs. 63%) and more likely to report fair or poor mental health (13% vs. 10%) (source).

 - In 2021, women (51%) were less likely than men in the same age group (57%) to report participating in the recommended 150 minutes or more of moderate-to-vigorous physical activity per week (source).

 - In 2021, girls in Canada aged 12 to 17 were more than twice as likely as boys to report most days being “quite a bit or extremely” stressful (21% vs. 9%) (source).